groth001/Capstone/Assessment Reports/LoggingMechanisms.md

 Incorrect attempts sent programmatically using the replay attack are not shown.
 This is likely because the programming software sends another command to the PLC when an incorrect password is entered.
 This script does not send this command.
-This is an issues as it makes brute force attempts impossible to detect from the PLC itself.
+This is an issue as it makes brute force attempts impossible to detect from the PLC itself.